Another Word For HELPS

 works

-Noun : A factory or factories, or similar collection(s) of buildings.
+Noun : A factory or factories, or a similar collection(s) of industrial facilities.

 Noun : A mechanism or machinery; the means by which something happens.